heymikehaynes/crashthearcade/content/about.md

 #### Pixels and code.
 Also coffee.

 I’m Mike, a Product Designer and Front-End Developer.
 This blog is my stash of posts, notes, bookmarks, and articles mostly related to video games, comics, design, and tech.
-By day, I work at a tech company in the health care space.
-By night, I sleep.
+In my day job, I work at a tech company in the health care space.
 I live in ~~frigid~~ lovely Winnipeg, Canada with my wife, our son, and an assortment of cats and dogs.

 ## Colophon